U.S. Aluminum Drives Modern Manufacturing with $9+ Billion Invested

 Expanding Markets, Strong Trade Enforcement Driving Investment

-Over the past decade, the aluminum industry has invested more than $6.5 billion in U.S. manufacturing to support growing demand for the metal.
-Aluminum is the fastest growing material used by automakers and is expected to grow to 514 pounds per vehicle by 2026 – up more than 25% in just 10 years.
+Over the past decade, the aluminum industry has invested more than $9 billion in U.S. manufacturing to support growing demand for the metal.
+Demand for more sustainable transportation will help drive an increase in market share for aluminum content by nearly 100 net pounds per vehicle (PPV) from 2020 to 2030.
 Aluminum demand is also increasing in the packaging and building markets.

 Robust trade enforcement efforts by the government and industry have also driven investments in recent years.

 The U.S. aluminum industry has invested billions of dollars to support thousands of new American manufacturing jobs over the past decade:

 - In May 2023, Spectro Alloys announced a $77 million investment to expand its aluminum recycling facility in Rosemount, IL.

 - In April 2023, MetalX announced a $200 million investment to build a greenfield aluminum rolling slab facility in the Midwest.
 The plant is expected to become fully operational in the first half of 2026 and will employ approximately 100 people.

 - In August 2022, Hydro announced a $50 million investment in its extrusion plant in Cressona, Pennsylvania.
 The investment will expand the site’s recycling capabilities, which include remelt and extrusion billet casting, producing low-carbon aluminum products.